pyxu-org/pyxu/doc/general/extensions.rst

    * Graph convolution operators: ``GraphConvolution``
    * Graph differential operators: ``GraphLaplacian``, ``GraphGradient``, ``GeneralisedGraphLaplacian``.

-2. The subpackage ``pycgsp.tesselation`` provides routines for generating graphs from discrete tessellations of continuous manifolds such as the sphere.
+2. The subpackage ``pycgsp.graph`` provides routines for generating graphs from discrete tessellations of continuous manifolds such as the sphere.

 The package's documentation is available at this `link <https://matthieumeo.github.io/pycsou-gsp/html/>`_.